Contact Bruce

 "Washing

-one's hands of the conflict
+one's hands of

 between the powerful and powerless